Rachel Drummond, MEd

 As stated above, the career outlook is positive for criminalists in the coming decade.
 Because the job responsibilities for each position vary, aspiring criminalists can expect job openings in the coming years based on their criminalist area of specialization.

-Between 2021 and 2031, the BLS shows this occupation will add an estimated 2,000 new forensic science technician positions, adding to the 17,600 currently employed (BLS 2022).
+Between 2023 and 2033, the BLS projects this occupation will add an estimated 2,500 new forensic science technician positions, adding to the 18,600 currently employed (BLS 2024).
 Those with solid backgrounds in natural sciences with work experience in laboratories are qualified for most forensic science technician positions.

 While an understanding of modern law enforcement methods is essential in becoming a successful criminalist, competence in scientific fields, an aptitude for scientific inquiry, and following reliable research methods are also crucial.
 Aspiring criminalists should consider whether their interests lie in analyzing specific crimes, exploring crime’s role in society, or the psychological components of committing crimes.